meteor-useraccounts/core/README.md

 [![Build Status](https://travis-ci.org/splendido/accounts-templates-core.svg?branch=master)](https://travis-ci.org/splendido/accounts-templates-core)

 accounts-templates-core is part of a suite of packages for the [Meteor.js](https://www.meteor.com/) platform.
 It provides highly customizable user accounts UI templates for many different front-end frameworks.
-At the moment it includes forms for sign in, sign up, forgot password, reset password, change password, enrol account, and link or remove of many 3rd party services.
+At the moment it includes forms for sign in, sign up, forgot password, reset password, change password, enroll account, and link or remove of many 3rd party services.

 The package `accounts-templates-core` contains all the core logic and templates' helpers and events used by dependant packages providing styled versions of the accounts UI.